rebeccascharf/SQL/Customer & Order Analytics Project/README.md

---How many many unique orders were placed in January?
+##How many many unique orders were placed in January?
 In other words, how many distinct order ids do we have?
 SELECT COUNT(distinct orderid)
 FROM BIT_DB.JanSales
 WHERE length(orderid) = 6